jcfr/library-fixup-tools/README.md

 Overview
 --------

-Think of `library-fixup-tools` as a collection of scripts allowing to diagnostic issue related to MacOSX packaging.
+Think of `library-fixup-tools` as a collection of scripts allowing to diagnostic issues related to MacOSX packaging.

 Usage